Academic AdvisingBack To Top

 A student is placed on college academic probation according to the policies of his/her individual college (see the respective college sections of the Undergraduate bulletin for details).
 This probation status does not impact financial aid eligibility.
 Likewise, financial aid eligibility does not impact or reverse academic probation.

-2. Academic Dismissal-Required to Withdraw for Academic Reasons (RWAR)/Satisfactory Academic Progress (SAP)
+Academic Dismissal-Required to Withdraw for Academic Reasons (RWAR):

-A student who does not meet the GPA requirements listed below will be academically dismissed by the college (coded as RWAR by OTR) and his/her record coded as failure to maintain SAP (by OFSA):
+A student who does not meet the GPA requirements listed below will be academically dismissed by the college (coded as RWAR by OTR) and the student's record will also be coded as failure to maintain satisfactory academic progress (coded as SAP by OSFA):

 - A student having attempted 24 or fewer credit hours must maintain a cumulative GPA of 1.500 or higher.